-Nearest attraction: Museum of London 0.3 miles
+Nearest attraction: Tower of London, 0.7 miles

 The other stuff

-Food: Served midday to 3pm, Monday to Friday
+Food: Served from midday Mondays to Saturday

-And go to: King Who? for more info about the monarchs mentioned in this blog.
+Visit: King Who? for more info about the monarchs mentioned in this blog.

 And follow me on Twitter at: @PubsPoemsPast